PopovEvgeniy/simpleupxwizard/readme.txt

 0.8.8: The source code was recompiled under Lazarus 4.0 RC3.
 0.8.9-0.9: The small changes.
 0.9.0.1: The documentation has been updated.
+0.9.1: The source code was recompiled under Lazarus 4.2.